The Global Sustainability Standards Board (GSSB) – the independent body that sets the GRI Standards – has appointed Carol Adams as chair.

 Eelco van der Enden, CEO of GRI, added: “I am delighted that Carol has accepted the position of GSSB chair, which is a crucially important role in ensuring the effective governance of the GRI Standards.
 I am confident that under her direction the GSSB’s influential position in the reporting landscape, including engagement with EFRAG and the ISSB, will continue to increase.

-“I also want to put on record my enormous gratitude to Judy Kuszewski, who has provided myself and the organization with such excellent guidance and leadership during her period as chair.”
+“I also want to put on record my enormous gratitude to Judy Kuszewski, who has provided myself and the organisation with such excellent guidance and leadership during her period as chair.”